 Why Use Metrics to Evaluate Employee Performance?

 Productivity involves efficiency and work output.
-Let’s discuss several of its key components now.
+Let’s take a look at several key metrics in this category:

 1. Task and Project Completion